wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 - When we create a new user in the create_user route, FastAPI uses Pydantic to validate the request data, and SQLAlchemy to save it to the database.

 However, it's important to note that Base.metadata.create_all(engine) will only create tables that don't already exist.
 If a table already exists in your database with the same name as one of your models, create_all will not modify it.
 If you need to modify an existing table (for example, to add a new column), you'll need to use a database migration tool like Alembic.

+## 03/08/2024

+1. Fixed backend code based on altered table schemas.

+- The class names for Pydantic models do not need to match the class names for SQLAlchemy models.
+Pydantic and SQLAlchemy serve different purposes.
+SQLAlchemy is an ORM for interacting with your database, so its models represent tables in the database.
+Pydantic, however, is a data validation library, so its models are used to validate the shape and content of the data.

+- But the field names in the Pydantic models should correspond to the column names in your SQLAlchemy models.
+This is because Pydantic models are often used to parse and validate HTTP request data before it's used to create or update SQLAlchemy model instances.
+If the field names didn't match, you wouldn't be able to directly use the validated data from the Pydantic model to interact with the SQLAlchemy model.